 Weinam Creek will continue to provide for a diverse range of recreational and marine service activities associated with the bay and islands including the existing breakwater and park area on the southern side of Weinam Creek.
-In this regard, development in Precinct 3 will provide for boating access from Weinam Creek into Moreton Bay, and associated parking requirements as well as opportunity for residential and marine industry development.
+Development in Precinct 3 will provide for boating access from Weinam Creek into Moreton Bay, and associated parking requirements as well as opportunity for residential and marine industry development.

 Development will enhance pedestrian access through the continuation of the waterfront promenade and pedestrian connections through the site.
-Additionally connectivity across the creek will be investigated including potential for a pedestrian bridge at the end of the creek connecting the north and south of the precinct and providing links to the residential areas, southern waterfront and proposed long term parking.
+Connectivity across the creek will be investigated including potential for a pedestrian bridge at the end of the creek connecting the north and south of the precinct and providing links to the residential areas, southern waterfront and proposed long term parking.

-Development in Precinct 3 will allow for the opportunity to relocate the Translink Redland Bay Marina bus station, from Precinct 1 upstream on the northern side of Weinam Creek into Precinct 3 in the longer term.
+Development in Precinct 3 will allow for the opportunity to relocate the Translink Redland

+Bay Marina bus station, from Precinct 1 upstream on the northern side of Weinam Creek into Precinct 3.
 Relocation to occur after carpark areas on adjacent land to the proposed new ferry terminal are established and new carparking is provided.